Jacob Sørensen (footballer, born 1998): Esbjerg fB

 Sørensen made his senior league debut for Esbjerg fB on 1 December 2016 in a Danish Superliga match away to Odense.
-The final score was 1-0 for Esbjerg fB.
+The final score was 1–0 for Esbjerg fB.
 During his time at the club, he made 117 appearances and scored a total of 8 goals.

 Norwich City

 On 20 July 2020, Sørensen signed a three-year contract with Norwich City.
 He made his debut against Brentford as a late replacement for Xavi Quintillà at left back, a position he had never played at before.
 Sørensen scored his first goal for Norwich in a 2–1 win against Nottingham Forest on 9 December.
 On 15 July 2021, after Norwich's Championship title winning season in which he made 32 league appearances, Sørensen signed a new contract until June 2024.
+On 28 April 2025, Norwich announced that Sørensen would be released when his contract expired at the end of the 2024–25 season.

+Brann

+On 7 July 2025, Sørensen joined Eliteserien club Brann on a three-year deal.